Peire Vidal

-Peire started his career, along with the troubadour Bernart Durfort, at the court of Count Raymond V of Toulouse around 1176.
+Peire started his career, along with the troubadour Bernart de Durfort, at the court of Count Raymond V of Toulouse around 1176.
 He continued there until 1190, when he left to seek another patron after quarrelling with the count.
 Many of his early poems were addressed to Vierna de Porcellet, a relative of the count's.
 In some poems Peire, Vierna and Raymond form a love triangle.
 From Toulouse Peire went to the court of King Alfonso II of Aragon, where he remained in good favour until the king's death in 1196.
 Afterward he continued to occasionally visit the court of Alfonso's son, Peter II.
 In the rivalry between the rulers of Toulouse and Aragon, Peire took the side of Aragon.
 He visited the court of King Alfonso VIII of Castile at Toledo in 1195 and intermittently thereafter until 1201.
 He also stayed for a time at the court of King Alfonso IX of León, where the Galician–Portuguese lyric was favoured over the Occitan.
 Among Peire's many lesser patrons were Lord William VIII of Montpellier and his wife, the Byzantine princess Eudokia Komnene.
 (William was both a vassal of Peter II and his father-in-law.)
 Peire attended the Aragonese court during some of its visits to Narbonne, but although the ruling viscountess of that city, Ermengarde, was a notable patron of troubadours (like Azalais de Porcairagues) there is no indication that she patronised Peire or that he wrote songs for her.

 Peire was also associated with Raimon Jaufre Barral, viscount of Marseille and brother-in-law of Vierna.
 Barral's son-in-law, Hugh of Baux, was a patron of Peire Vidal.
 The troubadour Blacatz, a relative of Hugh's of modest wealth, was also a patron.